pachterlab/gget/docs/src/en/elm.md

 > Python arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
 Flags are True/False arguments in Python.
 The manual for any gget tool can be called from the command-line using the `-h` `--help` flag.
 ## gget elm 🎭
-Locally predict Eukaryotic Linear Motifs from an amino acid sequence or UniProt ID using data from the [ELM database](http://elm.eu.org/).
+Locally predict Eukaryotic Linear Motifs from an amino acid sequence or UniProt Acc using data from the [ELM database](http://elm.eu.org/).
 ELM data can be downloaded & distributed for non-commercial use according to the [ELM Software License Agreement](http://elm.eu.org/media/Elm_academic_license.pdf).
 Return format: JSON (command-line) or data frame/CSV (Python).
 This module returns two data frames (or JSON formatted files) (see examples).

 Before using `gget elm` for the first time, run `gget setup elm` / `gget.setup("elm")` once (also see [`gget setup`](setup.md)).

 **Positional argument**
 `sequence`
-Amino acid sequence or Uniprot ID (str).
+Amino acid sequence or Uniprot Acc (str).
-When providing a Uniprot ID, use flag `--uniprot` (Python: `uniprot==True`).
+When providing a Uniprot Acc, use flag `--uniprot` (Python: `uniprot==True`).

 **Optional arguments**
 `-s` `--sensitivity`